alxmrs/website/src/haircut.md

 - It may have not been the intention of the video, but I so appreciated watching (and mimicking) the general “comb and fold technique.”
 It was so helpful to see examples (and hear instructions) on how to manage layers of hair: starting with the back (”neck bangs”), moving to the sides behind the ears, then the sides, then all the way to the front.
-- I like the creator's recommendation for splitting around the years, specifically.
-She provides a useful example for knowing which hairs should fall to the front and back of the year.
+- I like the creator's recommendation for splitting around the ears, specifically.
+She provides a useful example for knowing which hairs should fall to the front and back of the ear.
 - I get a good set of instructions for how to look for a length and make it consistent.
 In all my initial cuts, I really just hoped that it was somewhat close to even length and understood that I will probably have to correct it.
 Now, I feel like I don't have to do this anymore.